 Texas is no stranger to severe storms.
 Here in Dallas, we endure tornadoes, hurricanes, and hail storms that have wreaked havoc on our homes and businesses.
-With over 50 years experience in the restoration business, Mr Restore has seen hundreds of properties destroyed by wind and water.
+With over 50 years of experience in the restoration business, Mr. Restore has seen hundreds of properties destroyed by wind and water.
 We have seen it all and know exactly what can be done to protect your home from preventable storm damage.
 Check out some of our tips below that could help save your property and belongings:

 Check your gutters and drainage system